 Potato Candy

 Soften a stick of butter and eight ounces of cream cheese (don’t use the low-fat), mix with a tablespoon pure vanilla extract, four cups confectioner’s sugar, and a cup of grated coconut.
 Chill mixture for about an hour or until very firm.
 Dust your hands with powdered sugar and form into irregularly-shaped balls.
-Roll in or dust with cocoa (nothing’s keeping you from using paprika), stud the surface with nuts of some kind (of course I use pecan pieces) and freeze before serving.
+Roll in or dust with cocoa (nothing’s keeping you from using paprika), stud the surface with pecan pieces.
+Freeze before serving.